 Conclusion

-The EAHP 2018 medicine shortages survey indicates such shortages to clearly have an adverse impact on patient care by adding to hospital pharmacists’ time pressures and budgets.
+The EAHP 2018 medicine shortages survey indicates shortages have an adverse impact on patient care by adding to hospital pharmacists’ time pressures and budgets.
 More timely information about impending shortages and how long they will last is seen as necessary to help manage the problem.

 What is already established on the subject: